skiraware/skiraware/README.md

 # Hi there, I'm Simon Fung 👋

-### I'm a Penultimate System Engineering and Engineering Management Student at The Chinese University of Hong Kong
+### I'm a Final Year System Engineering and Engineering Management Student at The Chinese University of Hong Kong

 ## About Me

-- 🌱 I’m currently learning React and data analytics
+- 🌱 I’m currently learning cybersecurity
-- 👀 I’m interested in web development and fintech solutions
+- 👀 I’m interested in web development
-- 💞️ I’m looking to collaborate on open-source web projects and data-driven applications
 - 💪 Future Goals: Become a full-stack developer and create impactful tech solutions

 ## Languages and Tools 🛠